ItsSpicee/peprs/README.md

 ```
 pyuic5 -x peprs.ui -o peprs.py
 ```
-The 'peprs.py' file is then called in 'main.py' and initiated as ```self.ui```.
-Widgets/components can then be referenced in main.py with self.ui.For example, `self.ui.algoTabs` refers to the Step 3 tabs containing calibration validation, precharacterization setup and DPD.
+The 'peprs.py' file is called in 'main.py' and initiated as ```self.ui```.
+Widgets/components can then be referenced in main.py with self.ui.
+For example, `self.ui.algoTabs` refers to the Step 3 tabs containing calibration validation, precharacterization setup and DPD.
 The components have a variety of functions that can be used to add functionality to the GUI (see 'Explanations on Signals and Slots' in the Resources section).
 Some examples are below:

 ```
-self.ui.algoTabs.currentIndexChanged.connect(functionName)
+self.ui.algoTabs.currentIndexChanged.connect(functionName) # when the tab's index changes, call functionName
-idx = self.ui.algoTabs.currentIndex()
+idx = self.ui.algoTabs.currentIndex() # what is the current tab object's index? useful for if statements
-self.ui.lineEdit.textChanged.connect()
+self.ui.lineEdit.textChanged.connect() # if a textfield is changed, call a function
-text = self.ui.lineEdit.text()
+text = self.ui.lineEdit.text() # return self.ui.lineEdit's current text
 ```

 #### Common Widgets